Covariant Nothing Object

 There is a solution to this problem.
 We can make the LinkedList

-type parameter covariant, so add the out
+type parameter covariant (by adding the out

 object extend LinkedList<Nothing>

 .
-The type Nothing
+The Nothing

 type parameter is covariant, then LinkedList<Nothing>